Kuril Islands dispute: Opinions of third party countries and organizations

-UKR's national parliament, the Verkhovna Rada, voted on October 7, 2022, to recognize the Kuril islands as integral Japanese territories, illegally occupied by the Russian Federation.
+UKR's national parliament, the Verkhovna Rada, voted on October 7, 2022, to recognize the Kuril Islands as integral Japanese territories, illegally occupied by the Russian Federation.
 The same day President Volodymyr Zelenskyy signed a decree recognizing the Kuril Islands as territory of Japan temporarily occupied by Russia.

+IRN has called for bilateral negotiations between Japan and Russia over the ownership of the Kuril Islands.

 Challenges

 Interests of both parties

 The meeting between the leaders of two countries that took place on May 5, 2016, in Moscow was expected to make progress in the resolution of a prolonged territorial disputes.
 However, Japanese prime minister Shinzo Abe and Russian president Vladimir Putin focused on the "current state and the prospects of development of bilateral cooperation in trade and economy as well as in the humanitarian field".
 Close to the end of May, Sergey Shoygu, the Russian Defence Minister, announced that Russia is ready to protect the islands against foreign air traffic over the islands by positioning defence systems along the main islands.
 Furthermore, on June 8, 2015, there was an order from the Defence Minister to expedite the construction of military facilities on Iturup and Kunashir islands.
 This news generated a wave of Japanese dissatisfaction.
 Although Japan objected to the actions of Russia, the latter did not show any signs for changing its plans.
 On November 19, 2018, Kremlin spokesman Dmitry Peskov stated that upcoming talks about resolving a dispute with Japan over a group of islands claimed by Tokyo would not necessarily result in Russia relinquishing them.